-On April 15, 2021, the Board of Recreation and Park Commissioners (Board) approved the installation and operation of a temporary homeless facility (Shelter) at 5568 Via Marisol, for a period of three years (Report No. 21-065).
-The Project site is located on an unused portion of the Park's parking lot between Avenue 60 and Avenue 64, immediately adjacent to the north side of the 110 Freeway.
-The area measures approximately 1.2 acres or 54,000 square feet.

-The shelter provides services for up to 224 homeless individuals and includes 115 8'x8' Pallet Shelters, 109 with double beds and 6 with single beds to comply with the Americans with Disabilities Act (ADA), three 7'x28' Hygiene Mobile Units, five 8'x14' administrative palette offices, one 8'x20' laundry station with external sink, two 8'x8' Pallet Shelters for security stations and one 8'x14' Pallet unit for food storage and refrigeration.
-The site will also accommodate seating, an eating area with picnic tables, fencing, umbrellas for shade and drinking fountains.
+On June 17, 2021, the Board of Recreation and Park Commissioners (Board) approved the installation and operation of a temporary homeless facility (Shelter) at 7570 Figueroa Street for a period of three years at an existing surface parking lot that served as overflow parking for Eagle Rock Recreation Center (Report No. 21-105).
+The existing surface parking lot is located on parcels owned by RAP, Los Angeles County (County) and Southern California Edison Company (SCE).
+The Project currently provides shelter and services for up to 93 homeless individuals.
+The scope of work included forty-eight 8'x8' pallet shelters, forty-five with double beds and three with single beds to comply with the Americans with Disabilities Act, two 7'x28' hygiene mobile units, two 8'x14' administrative palette offices, one 8'x20' laundry station with external sinks; one 8'x8' pallet shelter for security and one 8'x14' pallet unit for food storage.
+The site also accommodates seating, an eating area with picnic tables, fencing, umbrellas for shade and drinking fountains.

-On November 15, 2021, RAP issued a right-of-entry (ROE) permit to the Department of Public Works, Bureau of Engineering (BOE) and the Department of General Services (GSD) for the operation of the Shelter for a period of three years.
-The ROE permit between RAP and BOE and GSD was originally scheduled to expire on November 1, 2024.
+On March 9, 2022, RAP issued a right-of-entry (ROE) permit to the Department of General Services (GSD) for the operation of the Shelter for a period of three years.
+GSD leased the site to Union Station Homeless Services for the operation of the Shelter.
+The ROE permit between RAP and GSD expires on February 28, 2025.

-On September 4, 2024, the Office of the City Administrator (CAO) requested that RAP extend the operation of the Shelter (Attachment 4).
+On December 5, 2024, the Office of the City Administrator (CAO) requested that RAP extend the operation of the Shelter (Attachment 4).